 - Cryptography and data security

 Graeme works with a variety of large and small clients across a diverse range of technical fields.
 He has particular experience in advising some of the largest Japanese multinational corporations on optimising their filing and prosecution strategies across Europe, to deliver robust patent portfolios in a cost effective manner.
-He also has enviable experience in helping to bring domestic UK SMEs through to realising their value in the marketplace.
+He also has enviable experience in helping to bring domestic UK SMEs through to realising their full value.
+He is a regular visitor to Asia, in particular Japan; he also regularly attends the APAA conference.

-Graeme has a Master’s degree and PhD in applied physics from the University of Bath, with a focus on semiconductor devices, in particular terahertz technology.
+Graeme is a European and UK patent attorney.
+He has a Master’s degree and PhD in applied physics from the University of Bath, with a focus on semiconductor devices, in particular terahertz technology.
 He also conducted postdoctoral research at l’Université de Paris-Sud XI, France and at the University of Bath.
 His postdoctoral research focussed on magnetic semiconductors, optoelectronic devices and display technologies.

 “Graeme Moore has provided us with effective advice related to patents and trade marks in the EU.”